suraj95/Spark-on-Docker/README.md

 2. Expose basically "exposes" ports without publishing them to the host machine - they’ll only be accessible to linked services.
 Only the internal port can be specified.
 Activates container to listen for a specific port only from the world inside of docker AND not accessible world outside of the docker.

-Spark Master is an application that coordinates resources allocation from slaves.
+Spark Master is an application that coordinates resources allocation from worker.
 Master does not perform any computations.
 Master is just a resource manager.
 And Spark worker is application on worker node which coordinates resources on a given worker node.
 Finally, Spark executor is application created by spark worker which performs tasks on worker node for driver.
+In case you are wondering, “-—master local[num_threads]” should only be used for local development and testing purposes, not with a cluster of machines such as with EMR, Docker, Mesos or Vagrant.

+We run the following script to build our Spark Cluster

 	./build_cluster.sh